syleeKR/2022Competition/README.md

 Huawei ICPC 2022

-Solution that implements First Fit Algorithm \n
+Solution that implements First Fit Algorithm \\
 It yields about $4.2 \times 10^5$ points